brain-microstructure-exploration-tools/abcd-registration-experiments/README.md

 All images can then be aligned to the "most typical" image, and the aligned images can be saved.

+Notes:
+- The deformable registration model is currently experimental.
+It's not well-tested and it hasn't been properly compared to other existing algorithms.
+- FA Images need to already be affine-aligned before using this tool.
+A future version of the tool may relax this requirement and include the affine alignment in the predicted deformation.
+This is not a limitation when working with minimally processed ABCD images, since they are already affine-aligned.
+- The conept of registering all images to the "most typical" image is drawn from the TBSS pipeline, developed [here](https://doi.org/10.1016/j.neuroimage.2006.02.024).
+This is helpful when dealing with a non-adult population as it can be difficult to find a suitable atlas.
+It may also improve the potential for alignment quality, because subject images are typically much sharper than a template that is formed by averaging.
+Finally, and most pratically, we adopt the approach here because it requires only solving the problem of _pairwise_ registration of subject images.
+More effort is needed to approach the problems of template construction and alignment to a template.

 ## Install required dependencies

 This section needs to be improved.
 For now: